expo/expo/docs/pages/bare/hello-world.md

 <Terminal cmd={[
 "# Create a new native project",
 "$ npx create-expo-app --template bare-minimum",
-"",
-"# If you don't have expo-cli yet, get it",
-"$ npm i -g expo-cli",
-"",
-]} cmdCopy="npx create-expo-app --template bare-minimum && npm i -g expo-cli" />
+]} cmdCopy="npx create-expo-app --template bare-minimum" />

 Next, let's get the project running.
-Go into your project directory and run `expo run:ios` or `expo run:android` &mdash; hurray!
+Go into your project directory and run `npx expo run:ios` or `npx expo run:android` &mdash; hurray!
 Your project is working.

 ## Using Expo modules